RRI is honored to sponsor the work of the following organizations:

 “CalUWild” is a citizens group founded to secure protection for the remaining wilderness areas and other public lands in the western United States.
 The organization works to facilitate citizen participation in administrative and legislative actions, creating a constituency in California for wilderness across the West.
 One of CalUWild’s current emphases is protecting public lands through National Monument designations.
 The administration has dramatically shrunk the Bears Ears and Grand Staircase-Escalante National Monuments in Utah, despite overwhelming public support for their protection (and other monuments).
 CalUWild is working with organizations across the country to restore these monuments to their original size and to prevent reductions in any other monuments in the future.
 An attack on one monument is an attack on all.

-Granite Chief Wilderness Protection League, Daniel Heagerty, Director
+Granite Chief Wilderness Protection League, Deborah Moskowitz, Interim Director